 If you need access to an Art History room, email the Media Center with details.
 Classrooms, labs, and TA offices are accessed via card swipe with your FSUCard.
 When requesting access, indicate the room you need and the last 8 digits of your FSUCard number.
 If you replace a lost or damaged FSUCard, notify us so your access can be reset.

-To request an office key, send an email with the room number and your FSUSN.
-To find your FSUSN, go to FSUID Account Management, click “View FSUID Info,” log in, and view your FSUSN at the top right.
-You will receive 3 email messages for a key request: Pending, Approved, and Ready.
+To request an office key, send an email with the room number and your EMPLID.
+To find your EMPLID, go to FSUID Account Management, or just log in at MyFSU and click your name on the top right to view your profile.
+Once you send your key request, you will receive 3 followup emails: Pending, Approved, and Ready.
 Print the 3rd message.
 Take it and your FSUID to the Key Shop (644-9612) between 9 am and 3 pm.
 If you do not pick up a key within two weeks, the request will be deleted.

 You must have a TEC account (renewed for each new semester), to use AV equipment in Art History classrooms.
 If you are “instructor of record” for a course, you automatically have a TEC account for that semester.
 If not, visit the TEC website to set up or renew your account.
 Once you have an account, it works in any FSU classroom.

-Classroom equipment is maintained by FSU Classroom Support, which provides on-site help weekdays until 9 pm, via the problem report form on the TEC website, or by calling 644-2811.
+Classroom equipment is maintained by Classroom Support, which provides on-site help weekdays until 9 pm, via the problem report form on the TEC website, or by phone: 644-2811.

 Art History seminar rooms and computer labs are maintained by the Media Center.
 Please refer seminar and lab equipment problems and software requests to Jean Hudson.